Recognising Royal Stoke for Their Commitment During COVID

 Changes to CT service due to COVID-19

-cardiac events to patients awaiting cardiac CT given the higher mortality
+adverse cardiac events to patients awaiting cardiac CT given the higher mortality for such an

 Scanning every Saturday and Sunday for two months

 The team was able to start scanning again in September 2020 and to deal with the backlog,

 the hospital’s team of four cardiothoracic radiologists started undertaking weekend lists

 every weekend (both Saturday and Sunday) from 13th of September.
 This schedule remained in

 place for eight straight weeks, in addition to maximising weekday lists, resulting in a drop